RafaelLuz/IACpaper/README.md

 # IACpaper
-LaTeX template for the 71st IAC (based on IAC 2020 guidelines)
+LaTeX template for the 71st IAC (based on the provided style guide and .doc example for the IAC 2020)